Jerson-Valdez/Jerson-Valdez/README.md

 <i class="fa-brands fa-linkedin"></i>

 Feel free to reach out to me for project collaborations, discussions, or if you just want to chat about coding and tech.
-You can find me on [LinkedIn](#) and [Twitter](#).
+You can find me on [LinkedIn](https://www.linkedin.com/in/jerson-valdez-962225382/) and [Facebook](https://www.facebook.com/valdez.jerson.5/).

 ---